 To make this pesto recipe vegan, leave out the cheese.
 To maintain some of the umami flavor, add 1 Tablespoon of nutritional yeast.

-Serve pesto on top of fish, tossed in with a grain-based salad, or mixed in with noodles to make pesto pasta.
+Serve pesto on top of fish, combined in meatballs or burgers, tossed in with a grain-based salad, or mixed in with noodles to make pesto pasta.
 These are some of our favorite recipes with pesto, but feel free to use it in whatever sound great to you!

 Pesto oxidizes in the refrigerator which turns the bright green color to olive green.
 This doesn’t necessarily affect the flavor – it just doesn’t look as pretty!
 To help preserve some of the color, drizzle extra virgin olive oil on top of the pesto before refrigerating.
 Alternatively, cover the pesto with plastic wrap and let it touch the surface so that it doesn’t have any contact with the air.